Samuelr2112/Inventory-Tracker-with-SQLite-and-Python/README.md

 Add, edit, delete, and search inventory items

-All changes are saved in the inventory.db SQLite database 👨‍💻 Why I Built This
+All changes are saved in the inventory.db SQLite database

+👨‍💻 Why I Built This
 I built this project to practice building a full CRUD web app with a lightweight backend.
 I wanted something simple but fully functional, using only Flask, SQLite, and basic HTML — no heavy frameworks.
 It’s easy to set up, runs locally, and doesn't require any complex installations.

 Feel free to explore it and test the features!

-🛠️ Next Possible Improvements
-Add user authentication (simple login system)

-Improve UI with Bootstrap or TailwindCSS

-Add item sorting and filtering

-Deploy it online using Render or Railway

-✨ About
-No special setup required — clone, install Flask, and run!